sispt/grade-phoenix-bot/docs/updates/UPDATE.md

   - Basic functionality implementation
   - Core system development

+### July 2025 Update: New Logo & Repo Name

+- The project now features a new official logo, representing academic achievement and renewal.
+- The repository has been renamed to `grade-phoenix-bot` for improved clarity and branding.

 ### July 2025 Update: Quote & Translation System (Revised)

 - Quotes are always fetched in English and translated to Arabic for all users.